About Washington, D.C.

 Parking in Washington, D.C.

-Public parking in Washington, DC is expensive.
+Public parking in Washington, D.C. can be expensive.
 Long-term parking options are limited, but there are a few alternative parking lots that will save you some money.

 The District has several programs intended to ensure on-street parking is accessible to residents and visitors with disabilities.